-Figure 11 shows how Node 1 added Node 3 as the monitored node when Node 2 went down.
+The figure below shows how Node 1 added Node 3 as the monitored node when Node 2 went down.

-Figure 11: MA operation in the event of node failure
+Figure 2.4 MA operation in the event of node failure

 If monitoring function is taken over while the console monitoring agent is stopped, the stopped console monitoring agent is resumed.